SUSSBIA/fabric-onboarding-experience/05-persona-pathways/data-analyst/README.md

 Before completing this pathway, users should confirm:

 - [ ] I can access the assigned sandbox workspace
-- [ ] I can open the HDB Resales dataset or report
+- [ ] I can open the HDB Resales dataset, table, or reference report
 - [ ] I understand what one row in the dataset represents
 - [ ] I can identify key fields for analysis
 - [ ] I can write analytical questions